This isn’t my first time buying and reviewing an ICECO fridge. And, it probably won’t be my last.

 Back in 2020, I was at a point where I was fairly content with my 4Runner build.
 With that, I shifted my focus more toward camping/overlanding accessories.
 Naturally, a portable fridge was the first thing that came to mind.
 After years of using a YETI cooler, it just wasn’t meeting the need for consistent, long-term cooling.

 At the end of a trip, we found ourselves fishing through ice water for any remaining beers and lunch meat that wasn’t drenched.
-Before you comment, yes, we always “primed” our YETI coolers.
+Before you comment, yes, we constantly “primed” our YETI coolers.

 So, I picked up ICECO’s JP50 with the price point as a motivating factor.
 It also had me intrigued since it was a newer company (at the time).
 I was so impressed, I wound up writing a review on this site.
 In it, I included a side-by-side comparison against comparable ARB and Dometic fridges.